WELCOME TO OUR EARLY YEARS FOUNDATION STAGE

 The children enjoy listening to stories and poems, saying rhymes, participating in drama and role play - all of which help to develop their listening and speaking skills.
 They become confident, fluent and articulate, and very able to express themselves.
 They also become interested in and are able to listen to other people's thoughts and feelings, ideas and opinions, and value them.

-Home/School reading and other independent reading
+Home/school reading and other independent reading

+We use the reading scheme; Unlocking Letters and Sounds, which provides us with a wide variety of exciting fiction and non-fiction books for the children to enjoy.
+Once in reception, children regularly receive reading books to take home to share with parents.
 We really value and appreciate the time parents spend reading with their children at home.
 This is vital for developing fluency and establishing a good reading habit and a love of books.

 For more information about reading with your child follow the links below;